tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 As mentioned previously, this template is pretty straightforward compared to what we have been doing as of late!
 A series of `<div>` tags have been created using various Bootstrap classes to style the list.
 For each user, we display their username and provide a link to their profile page.
 Notice that since we pass through a list of `UserProfile` objects, we need to pass through the `user` attribute to lead to the `username` of the user!

 ### Creating the View
 With our template created, we can now create the corresponding view that selects all users from the `UserProfile` model.
-We also make the assumption that the current user must be logged in to view the other users of Rango, as stated above.
+We also assume that the current user must be logged in to view the other users of Rango, as stated above.

 The following simple class-based view should satisfy these requirements nicely.
 Again, this is a straightforward view -- selecting all of the `UserProfile` instances via an ORM query is perhaps the trickiest part here.
 Remember, the list must have a name of `userprofile_list` in the context dictionary to match up with our template defined above.